-When you are implementing a sleep plan, you need to remain 100% consistent so that your baby receives a clear message as to what is expected.
-If you’re constantly starting and stopping the process, or if you’re repeatedly switching things up, you’re going to have a very confused baby on your hands.
+When you are implementing a sleep plan, 100% consistency is SO important so that your baby receives a clear message as to what is expected.
+If your little one is experiencing inconsistency from you where you’re constantly starting and stopping the process, or if you’re repeatedly switching things up, you’re going to have a very confused baby on your hands.
 And if your baby is confused, you’re likely going to get more crying, more protesting, and less sleeping!

 Here are two very common examples of inconsistency you want to avoid: